Russian competition watchdog opens case against Google over YouTube curbs

-MOSCOW (Reuters) - Russia’s Federal Antimonopoly Service (FAS) said on Monday it had initiated proceedings against U.S. tech giant Alphabet Inc’s Google for allegedly abusing its dominant market position in video hosting services.
+Russia's Federal Antimonopoly Service (FAS) said on Monday it had initiated proceedings against U.S. tech giant Alphabet Inc's (GOOGL.O) Google for allegedly abusing its dominant market position in video hosting services.

 Google has already come under pressure from the authorities this year for failing to delete what Russia calls banned content.
-Other western internet companies have also been targeted by Moscow, including Twitter Inc , which has been punitively slowed down.
+Other western internet companies have also been targeted by Moscow, including Twitter Inc (TWTR.N), which has been punitively slowed down. read more

 Google did not immediately respond to a request for comment.